Sustainable fashion shopping: Judging quality in women’s wear.

 Will you still love me tomorrow?

 The emotional tug of a prospective new garment is a tricky thing.
 On one hand, we want to avoid an impulsive purchase we’ll regret, but on the other, the garment needs to call to us right from the hanger or from its photo.
 The versatility factor is also huge.
 In how many ways and settings can you imagine wearing it?
 Look for styles based on classic design elements and lines.
 Quality fabrics are also essential for durability as are quality sewing.
 Look for even stitching with no loose threads and neatly finished seams.
-Reject potential garments that fail a tug test at critical seams Also look for adequate seam allowances, especially if you think you’ll want to alter the garment later.
+Reject potential garments that fail a tug test at critical seams.
+Also look for adequate seam allowances, especially if you think you’ll want to alter the garment later.

 Does it feel good?

 The first thing most bricks-and-mortar (and craft fair) clothes shoppers do is touch the prospective garment.
 Consciously or not, we intuitively feel the fabric for its tactile qualities.
-After all, we’ll be living in the garment and a fiber that itches or doesn’t feel right beneath your fingers is probably destined for a future discard pile.
+After all, we’ll be living in the garment and a fiber that itches or doesn’t feel right beneath our fingers is probably destined for a future discard pile.
 This is where natural fibers tend to have a big advantage for many consumers thanks to their comfortable hand.
 But when we talk about natural fibers, conventional-versus-organic agricultural processes complicate matters.
 Conventionally grown cotton garments may feel great to the touch.
-What’s not so great are the prodigious amounts of pesticides and chemical fertilizers used to produce them.
+What’s not so great are the prodigious amounts of pesticides, chemical fertilizers and water used to produce them.
 Look for sustainable fabrics such as hemp, flax, linen, silk, and wool, as well as environmentally safe textiles such as the Tencel blended with hemp in Sympatico’s fabrics.
 It’s produced sustainably in a closed-loop system that safely returns processing water to the environment after an algae-based purification.

 Fabric physics matter

 Although light and delicate fabrics may be appropriate for scarves and lingerie, heavier fabrics last longer in pants, tops, skirts and other outerwear than lightweight counterparts.
 Flimsy fabrications are likely a cause behind the changing fortunes of fast-fashion producers.
 The same goes for shoes.
 While paper-thin soles and skinny heels may be the norm on fashion runways, shopping for thicker components, even in dress shoes, should help ensure better longevity.
 And by the way, lingerie and delicates last a lot longer if you hand wash them.
-After an extensive morning shopping for new bras, I decided to try and prolong my purchases by hand washing them from now on; I’m not eager to go shopping for bras again soon!
+After a long morning shopping for new bras, I decided to try and prolong my purchases by hand washing them from now on; I’m not eager to go shopping for bras again soon!